 Is your audience aware of your existence?
 Do you have a strong online presence?
 Are you creating fresh content to drive traffic towards your site?

-Are you offering something valuable in return for customer data?
+What are you offering something valuable in return for customer data?
 Do you have a lead magnet?
 Are you giving your prospects a good reason to become a lead?
 Why do you differ from your rivals and how does that make you better equipped to deliver?

 Have you offered the right solution and been convincing as to why you should be the one delivering it?
 Have you tempted the lead to such an extent as they see a purchase as a ‘no-brainer’?
 Have you made promises you intend to keep?